Designing a Marble Bathroom: Ideas and Tips

 3. Spray your marble tiles with clean water: To ensure that all of the cleaning product has been wiped off the tiles, apply clean water to the marble shower wall using a clean cloth.

-We’d recommend you avoid using generic bathroom cleaner or using a coarse sponge which may cause scratches on marble tiles.
+We’d recommend you avoid using a generic bathroom cleaner or using a coarse sponge which may cause scratches on marble tiles.

 If you’re still a little apprehensive about maintaining the cleanliness of your marble tiles, we have a range of marble shower panels which, due to not requiring grout, eliminate the risk of mildew and mould.
 Take a look at our Italian Byzantine Panel and our Classic Arctic Panel for ideas on marble-finished shower panels to put together a contemporary bathroom.
-Our marble panels will compliment a marble floor or marble worktops nicely and work well in upgrading any shower type from an alcove shower through to a corner shower.
+Our marble panels will complement a marble floor or marble worktops nicely and work well in upgrading any shower type from an alcove shower through to a corner shower.